Satureja

 Satureja is a genus of aromatic plants of the family Lamiaceae, related to rosemary and thyme.
-It is native to North Africa, southern and southeastern Europe, the Middle East, and Central Asia.
-A few New World species were formerly included in Satureja, but they have all been moved to other genera.
+It is native to southern and southeastern Europe, North Africa, the Middle East, and Central Asia.
+Historically, Satureja was defined broadly and many species of the subtribe Menthinae from throughout the world were included in it.
+In the modern cladistic era of botany, Satureja was redefined to a narrower monophyletic genus whose species are all native to Eurasia.
 Several species are cultivated as culinary herbs called savory, and they have become established in the wild in a few places.

 Description

 Satureja species may be annual or perennial.
 They are low-growing herbs and subshrubs, reaching heights of 15–50 cm.

 The leaves are 1-3 cm long, with flowers forming in whorls on the stem, white to pale pink-violet.

 Ecology and cultivation

 Satureja species are food plants for the larva of some Lepidoptera (butterflies and moths).
 Caterpillars of the moth Coleophora bifrondella feed exclusively on winter savory (S. montana).

 Savory may be grown purely for ornamental purposes; members of the genus need sun and well-drained soil.